 - i.
-Executive and non-executive members of the Board of Directors, including the Managing Director: - ii.
-Members of Senior Management who report directly to the Managing Director: - iii.
-Heads of corporate control functions; - iv.
+Executive and non-executive members of the Board of Directors, including the CEO and Managing Director; - ii.
+Members of Senior Management who report directly to the CEO and Managing Director: - iii.
+Heads of control functions; - iv.
 Employees that individually or collectively assume significant risks for the Company, for UCITS and for the assets managed; - v. personnel whose total remuneration is in the same wage ranges as sub categories ii) and iv) if their activities have or could have a significant impact on the risk profile of the manager or of the UCITS and managed AIFs.

-Furthermore, as a Company belonging to a banking group, among the Company Risk Takers, those who have a significant impact on the risk profile of the Intesa Sanpaolo Group (so-called "Intesa Sanpaolo Group Risk Takers") are also identified in application of the provisions of Directive (EU) 2019/878 (so-called CRD V) as amended by the Directive 2019/878/EU and by the Delegated Regulation (EU) 2021/923 which concretely implements and integrates the provisions of the Directiveand pursuant to Circular 285/2013 and represented in the "Rules for identifying Risk Takers" set out in the Parent Company's Policies.

-On the first working day of January 2023 FAMI Company Risk Takers, were 11 people, including executive and non-executive members of the Board of Directors.
-Among these, it should be noted that no. 2 individuals are also identified as Group Risk Takers at the same date.
+Furthermore, as a Company belonging to a banking group, among the Company Risk Takers, those who have a significant impact on the risk profile of the ISP Group (so-called "ISP Group Risk Takers") are also identified in application of the provisions of Directive (EU) 2019/878 (so-called CRD V) as amended by the Directive 2019/878/EU and by the Delegated Regulation (EU) 2021/923 which concretely implements and integrates the provisions of the Directiveand pursuant to Circular 285/2013 and represented in the "Rules for identifying Risk Takers" set out in the Parent Company's Policies.
+On the first working day of January 2024 FAMI Company Risk Takers, were 10 people, including executive and non-executive members of the Board of Directors.
+Among these, it should be noted that no.1individual is also identified as ISP Group Risk Taker at the same date.